 Caswell Memorial State Park protects a fine example of riparian oak woodland, which once flourished throughout California's Central Valley and is home to several endangered animal species.
-It is located along the Stanislaus River near the town of Ripon, off Route 99, south at Austin Rd. exit.
-Phone 209-599-3810.
+It is located along the Stanislaus River near the town of Ripon, off Route 99.
+Phone (209) 599-3810 for more information.

-The family picnic area is generally accessible, including many accessible grills.
+The family picnic area is generally accessible, including many accessible BBQ grills.
 Parking includes four accessible spaces, one of them van accessible.
-Route of travel: There are accessible paved routes from parking to the accessible areas.
-Restrooms: The Oak Grove area restroom is accessible.
+There are accessible paved routes from parking to the accessible areas.
+The Oak Grove picnic area restroom is accessible.

 The Loop Nature Trail is a 0.8 mile trail that starts at the day-use parking lot and uses portions of the River Bend, Majestic Oaks, Gray Fox, and Fenceline trails to create the accessible trail loop.
 The shaded trail offers views of oak trees, roses, berries, and a peek or two of the river.

 A beach wheelchair is available to provide access to the swim beach.
 Call (209) 599-3810 for information.